What is Arista Networks' risk, return, and volatility like?

 Arista Networks Ulcer Index

-ANET Ulcer Index (Since inception)
+ANET Ulcer Index (5Y)

 Drawdown painThe underwater curve shows how deep and how long Arista Networks's drawdowns were.
 Ulcer is the root-mean-square of that curve — both depth and persistence count, so lower is better.